jondwaite/jondwaite.github.io/content/post/2022-12-20-ip-spaces-in-vmware-cloud-director-10-4-1-tenant-experience.md

   <figure class="aligncenter size-full"><img loading="lazy" decoding="async" width="580" height="214" src="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-30.png" alt="" class="wp-image-69058" srcset="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-30.png 580w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-30-300x111.png 300w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-30-150x55.png 150w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-30-250x92.png 250w" sizes="(max-width: 580px) 100vw, 580px" /></figure>
 </div>

-Our new Floating IP address is allocated and shown to us with a type of &#8216;Unused&#8217;, as with public addresses we have the option to flag this address as being &#8216;Manual Use&#8217; (outside of VCDs awareness):<figure class="wp-block-image size-large">
+Our new Floating IP address is allocated and shown to us with a type of 'Unused', as with public addresses we have the option to flag this address as being 'Manual Use' (outside of VCDs awareness):<figure class="wp-block-image size-large">

 <img loading="lazy" decoding="async" width="800" height="228" src="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-31-800x228.png" alt="" class="wp-image-69059" srcset="https://kiwicloud.ninja/wp-content/uploads/2022/12/image-31-800x228.png 800w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-31-300x86.png 300w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-31-768x219.png 768w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-31-150x43.png 150w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-31-250x71.png 250w, https://kiwicloud.ninja/wp-content/uploads/2022/12/image-31.png 1282w" sizes="(max-width: 800px) 100vw, 800px" /> </figure>

 We also have the option to release the IP address back to the pool if no longer required (and not currently in use).
-Once obtained we can now use the floating IP that has been allocated to us &#8211; typically this would be assigned to an NSX Advanced Load Balancer for use to internally load balance a service which our internal users consume (as can be seen for the existing 192.168.8.1 IP address).
+Once obtained we can now use the floating IP that has been allocated to us - typically this would be assigned to an NSX Advanced Load Balancer for use to internally load balance a service which our internal users consume (as can be seen for the existing 192.168.8.1 IP address).

-### Requesting and using a new &#8216;prefix&#8217; private IP Address Range {#prefix-private.wp-block-heading}
+### Requesting and using a new 'prefix' private IP Address Range {#prefix-private.wp-block-heading}

-When requesting a new &#8216;prefix&#8217; IP address block, this can be done either by first allocating the block in IP Spaces and then assigning this to a new network, or directly at the time the new network is created.
-We&#8217;ll look at the 2nd option here as the first behaves very similarly to requesting a floating private IP address.
+When requesting a new 'prefix' IP address block, this can be done either by first allocating the block in IP Spaces and then assigning this to a new network, or directly at the time the new network is created.
+We'll look at the 2nd option here as the first behaves very similarly to requesting a floating private IP address.

 From the tenant Networking / Networks tab, select NEW to create a new network for the OrgVDC:<figure class="wp-block-image size-large">